CloudCannon/Jekyll-Tips/_guide/front_matter_liquid.md

   Hello
 {% endif %}{% endraw %}</pre>

-Let's add more Front Matter to our **index.html** page to configure a title variable.
+Let's add another line to our Front Matter in **index.html** to configure a title variable.
 So now the Front Matter will look like this:

 <pre>---
 layout: default